Privacy & Security Policy

 Photographs are held in the following legislation, which Vervate adhere to:

-Photographs are classed as personal data in the GDPR although no guidance has yet been released.
-Vervate are hoping for further guidance when EU legislation is ratified in the UK in the Autumn of 2018, and will take any appropriate measure then.
+Photographs are classed as personal data in the UK GDPR although no guidance has yet been released.
 In the meantime, we are taking all other steps to be GDPR compliant.

 Where a photograph is taken in a public space, Vervate retain the right to own the photograph in lieu of further or differing GDPR legislation.